StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 echo $length
 ```

-**Advantage**: Parameter expansion can directly compute the length of a string without invoking an external command.
+**Advantage**: Parameter expansion can directly compute the length of a string without invoking an external command, making it a more efficient choice.

 ////
 ///

 ## Avoiding Parsing `ls`

-While parsing the output of `ls` may seem like a convenient way to list files and directories, this is generally discouraged due to the potential for errors and unexpected behavior.
-Instead, Bash provides more reliable and secure methods for file and directory parsing, such as Bash globing patterns (`*`).
+While parsing the output of `ls` may seem like a convenient way to list files and directories, this approach is generally discouraged due to the potential for errors and unexpected behavior.
+Instead, Bash provides more reliable and secure methods for file and directory parsing, such as Bash globbing patterns (`*`).

 /// admonition | Guidelines
     type: info

-- **Bash Built-ins**: <mark>**_ALWAYS_**</mark> use Bash globing patterns like `*` and `find`, for file and directory parsing.
+- **Bash Built-ins**: <mark>**_ALWAYS_**</mark> use Bash globbing patterns like `*` or tools like `find` for file and directory parsing.
-- **Avoid Using `ls`**: Avoid using `ls` in loops or where filename interpretation is critical.
+- **Avoid Using `ls`**: Avoid using `ls` in loops or where accurate filename interpretation is critical.

 ///

 /// admonition | Risks of Parsing `ls`
     type: warning

-- **Word Splitting**: Filenames with spaces or special characters can lead to word splitting issues when parsing `ls` output.
+- **Word Splitting**: Filenames with spaces or special characters can cause word splitting issues when parsing `ls` output.
 - **Command Interpretation**: Filenames starting with a hyphen (`-`) can be misinterpreted as options by commands like `ls`, leading to unintended behavior.
-- **Potential Vulnerabilities**: While parsing ls output may not directly lead to security vulnerabilities like code injection, improper handling of filenames can introduce bugs or unexpected behavior, potentially leading to security issues in more complex scenarios.
+- **Potential Vulnerabilities**: Although parsing `ls` output may not directly cause security vulnerabilities like code injection, improper handling of filenames can introduce bugs or unexpected behavior, which may lead to security issues in more complex scenarios.

 ///

 /// admonition | Alternatives to Parsing `ls`
     type: tip

-- **Bash Globing**: Use Bash globing patterns like `*`, for listing files and directories, ensuring reliable and secure file parsing.
+- **Bash Globing**: Use Bash globbing patterns like `*` for listing files and directories, ensuring reliable and secure file parsing.
 - **`find` Command**: For more complex file operations, consider using the `find` command, which provides extensive options for file and directory traversal.
 - **`read` Command**: When processing files or directories, use the `read` command to safely parse inputs into variables, avoiding the need for external commands like `ls`.
 - **`stat` Command**: For detailed file information, use the `stat` command, which provides extensive metadata about files and directories.